What is Medical Amnesty?

-A: A 2006 study conducted at Cornell University (Lewis & Marchell) revealed that one such medical amnesty policy along with a significant media campaign dramatically increased the number of alcohol-related calls for assistance to emergency services, and that psycho-educational interventions following those calls more than doubled over a two-year period from 22% to 52%.
-Access a PDF of the study.
+A 2006 study conducted at Cornell University revealed that one such medical amnesty policy along with a significant media campaign dramatically increased the number of alcohol-related calls for assistance to emergency services, and that educational interventions following those calls more than doubled over a two-year period from 22% to 52%.
+Student leaders felt the policy "demonstrated that the university genuinely is concerned about the health and safety of its students."
+Access a PDF summary of the study.

-A: YES!!
-The Medical Amnesty Initiative is a non profit organization advocating for the introduction and passage of Medical Amnesty legislation throughout the United States.
-They have helped guide many young people through the process of passing Medical Amnesy laws by connecting them with their state legislators!
+The Medical Amnesty Initiative is a nonprofit organization that advocates for the introduction and passage of Medical Amnesty legislation throughout the United States.
+They have helped guide many people through the process of passing Medical Amnesty laws by connecting them with their state legislators.
 Learn more about this great resource.
+If your campus does not have a Medical Amnesty policy, start out by contacting your Student Affairs office, Judicial Affairs/Student Conduct office and Student Health/Health Promotion office.